 Affection Balcony Bra & Brief Fleur of England Adrienne Landau Jacket Manolo Blahnik Shoes Mikel Healey Photography

-When it comes to my beauty regimen, it’s less about the latest makeup and hairstyle, and more about saving time.
-Besides, pretty powders and colorful shadows end in the creases of my visibly wrinkly eyes.
-After coloring and cutting my hair for decades, I’m all about simplicity and throwing away the curling–or straightening—iron.
+When it comes to my beauty regimen, it's less about the latest makeup and hairstyle, and more about saving time.
+Besides, pretty powders and colorful shadows end up in the creases of my visibly wrinkly eyes.
+After coloring and cutting my hair for decades, I'm all about simplicity and throwing away the curling--or straightening---iron.
 I did hire a professional makeup artist for the day, but her goal was to highlight and not cover up my numerous physical flaws.
 One bonus of aging?
-No more pressure to appear “flawless.”
+No more pressure to appear "flawless."
 What a relief.